 You are assumed to have adequate skills in the use of word processing and spread sheet programs, Internet browsers and search engines.
 If you feel you do not have adequate skills, please discuss the matter with the unit convener.

-No additional costs beyond your travel, accommodation expenses, a police check (if required - currently approximately cost approximately $30) together with your normal unit enrolment fee are anticipated.
+No additional costs beyond your travel, accommodation expenses, however a police check if required (currently the approximately cost is $29) together with your normal unit enrolment fee are anticipated.
 If you are working with children you may also require a current working with children approval certificate (currently these are free for unpaid internship positions).
 If you require this certificate and/or a Police Check then steps involved on how to obtain these certificates can be found at www.canberra.edu.au/placement

 Work placement, internships or practicums

 This unit involves a 75 hour work placement completed either virtually or at your designated venue.
 Therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items such as reports or essays.
 Should you experience any unprofessional behaviour during your internship please let your unit convener know as soon as possible.
 The professional nature of this unit also requires 100% participation at all learning activities (virtual workshops, practicals etc. if scheduled – see section 3) for the successful completion of this unit (also see section 6c).
 If such requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet with your Course Convener to schedule this unit for a future semester.

 - Winter Term, 2022, Internship, UC - Canberra, Bruce (205154)